Interview with James Hammarhead: Intersecting neuroscience and motorcycle building

 Ben Weinlick of Think Jar Collective interviews James Hammarhead about his creative process

 I was really stoked to be able to interview James Hammarhead of Hammarhead Industries last week.
-James is a neuroscientist turned motorcycle builder whose bike designs are receiving big praise by motorcycle design critics and are sought after by bike enthusiasts all around the world.
+James is a neuroscientist turned motorcycle builder whose designs have received big praise and are sought after by bike enthusiasts all around the world.
 A couple of years ago, after seeing one of Hammarhead’s bikes called the Jack Pine, I was hooked on his minimalist design style.
-With Think Jar Collective we look at how sometimes disparate or seemingly unconnected ideas come together in relevant and creative ways.
-Knowing that James is a neuroscientist I wondered if any creativity is sparked from the coming together of ideas from neuroscience and motorcycle building.
 I was really grateful he took time from his busy schedule to talk about bikes, science and creativity.

-ThinkJar Collective: To give you a sense of who we are: we are a collective of people from diverse backgrounds that come together to spark creativity and innovation.
+ThinkJar Collective: To give you a sense of who we are, we’re a collective of people from diverse backgrounds that come together to explore what creativity and innovation is, and how we can help spark more of it.
 Innovation is a cheesy word these days, but we’re really passionate about how we can get our own and others minds unstuck from the status quo in order to foster creative, quality outcomes.
-Particularly we are interested in learning from other disciplines in order to bring about fresh thinking and innovation in human services.
-Human services is an area I have hung out in the last thirteen years after experimenting in both the music and art worlds.
+Particularly we are interested in learning from many diverse disciplines in order to bring about fresh thinking.
+Often it’s through intersecting diverse fields and ideas that bright innovations emerge.

 James Hammarhead: Yeah, I like the concept.
 I think you’ll find my group also comes from a diverse background and it has allowed us to be not ahead of the curve or behind the curve in custom motorcycles, but allowed us to be off in left field doing our own thing.
 It allows us view the process as creative and not competitive.